Phone: 250 754-7893

 Management PlanningManagement Planning Information

-- The approved Master Plan is available in pdf format.
+- The approved Master Plan is available online in pdf format.
 [PDF 1.51MB]

 Activities Available at this Park